Home :: Subjects :: Governance :: United States :: The Federalist Papers: The Best Argument for the Constitution

 $9.95 (9.95)

-Purchase E-books from Amazon.com, BN.com, or Apple I-books
+Purchase E-books from Amazon.com, BN.com, Apple I-books, or Vital Source

 The Federalist Papers, written as an argument for the U.S. Constitution, explain human nature, political power, and core principles often ignored by political leaders, courts, schools, and the media today—an ignorance that has led to the breakdown of our political systems and to an unchecked growth of government.
 The application of these principles to our current politics can unleash optimism and economic productivity, while limiting abuses of political power and protecting liberty and the pursuit of happiness.
 Yet, despite the current clamor for returning to the principles of the Constitution, few Americans have read this classic document, largely because its 18th-century style, as written by three lawyers, is unnatural for contemporary readers.
 This new edited version—using the authors’ original words and enhanced with outlines, subheadings, and hyperlinks—removes these obstacles and brings forth the argument, making the Federalist Papers easy-to-use and understand in the age of the e-book.